 Animal Identification

 In order to remain in compliance with the USDA Animal Disease Traceability (ADT) rule, animals MUST have official AIN or CCIA tag ID submitted with entry, listed on their health papers and a matching AIN or CCIA tag in their ear when they arrive on grounds.
 This information will be used for health check-in upon arrival.
-Breed show check-in will continue to use an original breed association registration paper.
+Breed show check-in will continue to use an original or electronic breed association registration paper.

 Does your dairy cattle entry need an RFID tag?
 Datamars Livestock - North America is sponsoring up to ten (10) 840-series RFID tag sets per exhibitor for U.S. exhibitors who need AIN tags for their entries.
 A premise ID is required.
-ORDER DEADLINE IS SEPTEMBER 1, 2023.
+ORDER DEADLINE IS SEPTEMBER 2, 2024, 11:59 p.m.
+CST.
 Order directly with Datamars.

 Frequently Asked Questions: